Internet censorship in China: Article 5 of the Computer Information Network and Internet Security, Protection, and Management Regulations

 The Ordinance regulation further led to the Security Management Procedures in Internet Accessing issued by the Ministry of Public Security in December 1997.
 The regulation defined "harmful information" and "harmful activities" regarding Internet usage.
 Section Five of the Computer Information Network and Internet Security, Protection, and Management Regulations approved by the State Council on 11 December 1997 stated the following:

 (The "units" stated above refer to work units (单位 (Dānwèi)) or more broadly, workplaces).
 As of 2021, the regulations are still active and govern the activities of Internet users online.

 Interim Regulations of the PRC on the Management of International Networking of Computer Information

 In 1996, the Ministry of Commerce created a set of regulations which prohibit connection to "international networks" or use of channels outside of those provided by official government service providers without prior approval or license from authorities.
 The Ministry of Posts and Telecommunications has since been superseded by the Ministry of Industry and Information Technology or MIIT.
-To this date this regulation is still used to prosecute and fine users who connect to international networks or use VPN's.
+To this date this regulation is still used to prosecute and fine users who connect to international networks or use VPNs.